Kenna writes about the care of plants, both indoors and out. She wrote an orchid care booklet—a companion piece for workshops.

 How to Keep Your Indoor Plants Healthy

-Plants need more water in the growing seasons—spring and summer.
+Plants need to be watered more during the growing seasons, which are spring and summer.
 But don’t assume your indoor plants need more water just because it is summer.
 Keeping your indoor plants healthy in an air-conditioned house means they may need less water than you would think.

-The best method I use is to examine my plants every three to four days at the beginning of any seasonal change.
+I examine my plants every three to four days at the beginning of any seasonal change.
 Your water awareness will gradually grow as the new season changes.

 Indoor Plants Like Drying Out

-Soon, you will know your plants' watering habits and know how often they need to be watered.
-But still, check the moisture before you water.
+Soon, you are aware of your plants' watering habits, and you know when they are thirsty for water.
+But still, check the moisture before each watering.

 Avoid Direct Sunlight

 Just like humans, indoor plants get sunburned.
 Bright hot sun on an indoor plant will surely scorch the foliage leaves.

 If you clean your indoor plant or repot them outdoors, you do it during the cooler times of the day and in the shade.
 Your indoor plants must avoid direct sunlight.